 When talking with an accountant, payroll bureau or other provider, you should be clear about what level of support you will need – e.g. do you need them to provide payslips to employees, make payments to HMRC on your behalf or deal with payroll related queries from your employees?

 There are payroll providers of all shapes and sizes and you should choose who you want to assist you carefully.
 When deciding between payroll providers, you should do your research and think about:

 - Whether they provide a simple service or a more detailed/managed service

 - Whether they are experienced with your type and size of business

 - Their costs – both ongoing costs and set up costs

 - Whether they are recognised by your Local Authority or a member of a professional institute

 - If their payroll software is endorsed by HMRC

 - The terms of their contract – e.g. will you be reimbursed if it is clear that they are at fault for failing to do something but you get charged a penalty by HMRC?
 Are you clear on what tasks you will do and they will do?

 It is important that you are aware that even if you use a payroll provider, you are ultimately still responsible for ensuring that your obligations are met, including checking and recording employee information, calculating and recording any additions, reporting your payroll information and making your payments to HMRC.

-One point to note is that VAT is chargeable on payroll services, even payroll services provided by charities to disabled employers.
+One point to note is that Value Added Tax (VAT) is chargeable on payroll services, even payroll services provided by charities to disabled employers.
 This less than ideal situation is discussed further in this Independent Living article and we will post any updates to this website.